Medical Error Prevention: Patient Safety

 Objectives

-• Describe the NAM (IOM) aims within the context of quality clinical laboratory services.
+• Describe the National Academy of Medicine aims within the context of quality clinical laboratory services.

 • Identify outcomes of patient safety errors with respect to clinical laboratory services.